nickcottrell/cardboard/README.md

 # Cardboard Apps
 This is a series of VR experiences I created for the Udacity VR course.
-I used Unity to build and manage scenes and deployed VR applications to Cardboard.
+I used Unity to build and manage scenes and deployed the VR applications to Cardboard.
 The projects demonstrate a working knowledge of scene creation, basic 3D math, and C# scripting.

 ## Carnival
-This assignment started with a game that contained a few bugs and errors preventing some of the basic gameplay.
-Once I got the experience working, I went further to make the experience more interesting.
+This assignment provided a mostly working game that contained a few bugs and errors preventing some of the basic gameplay.
+Once I got the bugs fixed and the experience working, I went further to make the it more interesting.
 I added a timer and some more engaging elements like applause for a win and a sad trombone for a loss.
-I also used carnival elements from the Unity Asset Store, added a daytime/sunset skybox, and re-lit and re-baked the environment.
+I also change the art and used carnival-themed elements from the Unity Asset Store, added a daytime/sunset skybox, and re-lit and re-baked the environment.

 **Key concepts:**
 * game logic